Lightning-Flow-Scanner/.github/profile/README.md

 - 💬 [Chat Room](https://matrix.to/#/#lightning-flow-scanner:matrix.org): Connect & engage in real-time.

 ### Extensible Flow Analysis:
-The following are default violations included in our analysis:
+The following are the default rules included in our analysis:

 | Rule | Description |
 |--------------------------|-------------|